 Another classic is baked beans.
 I think these go marvelously with bratwursts.
 The sweet and savory flavor combo goes so nicely with the smoky, meaty brats.

 If you want a bigger contrast in flavors, go for a creamy cucumber salad.

 It’s a simple recipe.
 Just mix fresh cucumbers, sliced red onions, sour cream, white vinegar, fresh dill, a little bit of sugar, and of course some salt and garlic powder.

 It’s light, creamy, and perfect to make ahead of time for potlucks or picnics.

 Don’t forget to have a variety of tasty mustards to top your brats!
-My favorite toppings for brats are some grilled onions or sauerkraut, and a big swirl of mustard.
+My favorite Bratwurst toppings include grilled onions or sauerkraut, and a big swirl of mustard.

 Go with spicy, stone-ground mustards like Plochman’s and Inglehoffer for the most authentic flavors.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?